WongHanAaron/DailyYield/openspec/changes/implement-rest-api/design.md

 ## Migration Plan
 - New API project alongside existing code
-- Deploy as separate service or monolith initially
+- Containerize with Docker for easy deployment and local development
-- Front-end updates to consume API endpoints
+- Use Docker Compose to orchestrate API, Postgres, and Redis for full stack testing